Half Dome was the most beautiful natural site I had seen.

 My uncle found a shortcut route via the map.

-I can still see the moonlight glistening off the roaring water just yards off to our right side.
+I can still see the moonlight glistening off the roaring water yards to our right.

-I remember at one point needing to balance and reaching out for some type of handrail and there not being one.
+I remember at one point needing to balance and reaching out for some handrail and not being one.

 Our safety was in Other Hands.

 My sister said that she had insane blisters on her feet.

 We looked – they were insane (we later found out that her boots felt tight from the start, but she hadn’t said anything).

 I took off my boots and gave them to her.